 Daniel Guggenheim School of Aerospace Engineering, Georgia Institutute of Technoloy

-Duties included: Research on landing site selection algorithms during planetary descent
+Research: Landing site selection algorithms during planetary descent

 2020.1 ~ 2020.2